jaredloomis/ratchet/README.md

-# A minimal HTTP server in Rust
+# A minimal blockchain and HTTP server in Rust